 - The range for the Liberty Trike is 8-20 miles with the supplied 36v 8Ah Li-ion battery pack.
-The final range per full charge will ultimately depend on the total load (weight of rider, cargo, input and terrain).
+The final range per full charge will ultimately depend on the total load (weight of the rider, cargo, input, and terrain).

 - How long does it take to recharge?

 - The charge time for the supplied battery pack with a 2.5amp charger is about 3 hrs from empty to full.
 Like a cell phone, the battery may be charged at any time and the charge time will depend on the present level of charge in the battery.

 - Where can I buy it?
 Do you have dealers?

 - The Liberty Trike is sold exclusively here at LibertyTrike.com and ships direct to your door.
 This sales model (aka the Tesla model) keeps costs down.
 Rest assured assembly is easy out of the box.
 Your seat height should be the only adjustment you'll have to make.
 No tools are needed for assembly or adjusting your seat height.
 If you have a specific question call or email us and we'll make a video explanation just for you!
 TOLL FREE: +1 866.894.4620 or firstname.lastname@example.org